enriqueareid/morse-code/README.md

 # Morse Code •••   •-   •--•   -•   ••-       •--•   ••-   •-   •••

-Ever find yourself in a movie, or lost at sea with nothing but your computer with Python installed on it?
-Fear not.
 Morse Code Translator will help you send any message you want with just dits(•) and dahs(-)!

 ### Requirements
 - Python 3